IsraelAlonzoMoran/dockerfinalproject/README.md

 With this test we proved that the 3 containers are in the same network, we did it using docker-compose.

-This is all, thank you.
+That's all, thank you for your time.